 A-15 Lagrange’s Polynomial Interpolation

-Suppose we are given n + 1 two-dimensional coordinates (x0,y0),(x1,y1),,(xn,yn), whereas all x values are distinct but y values are not necessarily distinct.
-Lagrange’s polynomial interpolation is a technique to find a unique n-degree polynomial that passes through such n + 1 coordinates.
-The domain of X and Y values is complex numbers (which include the real domain), or can be modulo prime.
+Suppose we are given n + 1 two-dimensional coordinates (x0,y0),(x1,y1),,(xn,yn), where all x values are distinct, but y values are not necessarily distinct.
+Lagrange’s polynomial interpolation is a technique to find a unique polynomial of degree at most n that passes through such n + 1 coordinates.
+The given points (xi,yi) may lie either in 2 (the complex plane, which includes the real numbers) or in p2 for some prime p.

 Theorem A-15 Lagrange’s Polynomial Interpolation

 Suppose we are given n + 1 two-dimensional coordinates (x0,y0),(x1,y1),,(xn,yn), whereas all X values are distinct but the Y values don’t need to be distinct.
 The domain of (X,Y ) can be either: (xi,yi) 2 (which includes the real domain) or (xi,yi) p2 (where p is a prime).
-Then, there exists a unique n-degree (or lesser degree) polynomial f(X) that passes through these n coordinates.
+Then, there exists a unique polynomial f(X) of degree at most n that passes through these n + 1 coordinates.
 Such a polynomial f(X) is computed as follows:

 f(X) = j=0n (X x0) (X x1)(X xj1) (X xj+1)(X xn) (xj x0) (xj x1)(xj xj1) (xj xj+1)(xj xn) yj